six-two/mkdocs-placeholder-plugin/README.md

 - Changes to textbox values are only stored, when you press `Enter`
 - Dynamically generated tables now honor `add_apply_table_column`
 - Improved JavaScript debugging: timestamps, more messages, and you can disable the page reload
+- Some visual fixes, mainly for the `Material for MkDocs` theme

 ### Version 0.2.2